gettmure/satellite-sounding/README.md

 ### `Installation`

-First of all, you need to install Node.js package from [Node.js official page](https://nodejs.org/en/) or from the terminal:
+First of all, you need to install Node.js package (LTS) from [Node.js official page](https://nodejs.org/en/) or from the terminal:

 Ubuntu:
 `sudo apt-get install node`